giampaolo/psutil/docs/index.rst

     This is reliable also in case the process is gone and its PID reused by another process, therefore it must be preferred over doing ``psutil.pid_exists(p.pid)``.
+    If PID has been reused this method will also remove the process from :func:`process_iter()` internal cache.

     .. note::
       this will return ``True`` also if the process is a zombie (``p.status() == psutil.STATUS_ZOMBIE``).

+    .. versionchanged:: 6.0.0 : automatically remove process from
+      :func:`process_iter()` internal cache if PID has been reused by another process.

   .. method:: send_signal(signal)